minhdna/JPS/docs/status.md

 change our approach by implementing Absolute Movement.
 Teleportation allows us <br />
 to easily implement how far we would want our agent to “jump”, or “walk” in <br />
 order to tackle the challenging jumping puzzle.

+After getting a base project, we noticed the agent converged slowly for the simple puzzle<br />
+so we changed the parameters of our agent.
+We mainly focused on speeding up convergence <br />
+speeds so we lowered the discount factor, gamma, from 1.0 to 0.8.
+We also decided to lower<br />
+epsilon to 0.01.
+We also changed the learning rate, alpha, to 0.2 from 0.3.
+We believe that<br />
+these changed have helped our agent find the optimal solution to the puzzle faster.

 ### Evaluation